A Case Study: How To Create a Private House Interior Rendering

 - Choose a light source representing the natural light from where you want to render the image.

-- Shoot your image in the morning or evening to create a warm feel, or shoot the idea during the day to make a relaxed feel.
+- Light your rendering with the morning or evening light to create a warm feel, or shoot the idea during the day to make a relaxed feel.